 Events: Rise Up and UnLtd

-Highlights: Were over halfway!
+Highlights: We are over halfway!
 What felt like an overwhelming goal in January, now feels do-able and it's a great feeling knowing that we're doing our bit to positively impact people's lives, careers and confidence.

 Brandable & Co. (collectively referred to as "we", “us” or "our" in this policy) respects your privacy and is committed to protecting your personal data.
 We are dedicated to being transparent about what data we collect about you and how we use it.